DeepRegNet/DeepReg/docs/source/docs/cli.md

   - `--log_dir test` for saving under `logs/test/`.

+- **Maximum number of epochs**:

+  `--max_epochs`, specifies the maximum number of epochs for training and overwrites the value defined in the configuration.

+  By default, the value is -1, meaning the number of epochs will be defined by configuration.

+  Example usage:

+  - `--max_epochs 2` for run training only for two epochs.

 ### Output

 During the training, multiple output files will be saved in the log directory